 Explore the cultural differences across a state border: Even though states share a common border, they can have very different cultures.
 Explore the differences in food, music, language, and customs that exist on either side of a state border.

-- For example, you could compare the Cajun culture of Louisiana with the Texan culture of Texas, even though they share a border.
+- To give you an idea, you could compare the Cajun culture of Louisiana with the Texan culture of Texas, even though they share a border.
 You might find differences in food, music, and language.

 -